Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 If you want to know more about the journey from Aschaffenburg to Avignon TGV by train, look no further!

-The average journey time from Aschaffenburg to Avignon TGV by train is 11 hours 56 minutes, although on the fastest services it can take just 8 hours 22 minutes.
-Around 20 trains per day travel the 466 miles (750 km) between these two destinations.
+The average journey time from Aschaffenburg to Avignon TGV by train is 11 hours 41 minutes, although on the fastest services it can take just 7 hours 54 minutes.
+Around 25 trains per day travel the 466 miles (750 km) between these two destinations.
 You'll need to make 1 change along the way to Avignon TGV.
-You're likely to be travelling with ICE, DB or OUIGO to Avignon TGV.
-As the main train operators on this route, all offer plenty of space for luggage and comfortable seating as standard.

 Book train tickets from Aschaffenburg to Avignon TGV in advance instead of buying them on the day and you'll snap up the cheapest fares.
 You can check prices from Aschaffenburg to Avignon TGV in our Journey Planner.